 You’re still relying on search queries to generate views, but you can’t directly control which queries your Product Listing Ads show up for.

-Based on your product attributes—title and description—Google’s algorithm will determine the relevance of your ad to the searchers.
-Without a good campaign structure in place, you can end up spending money to serve ads to people who aren’t ready to purchase.
+Based on your product attributes—title and description—Google’s algorithm will determine the relevance of your shopping ads to the searchers.
+Without a proper Google Shopping campaign structure in place, you can end up spending more ad dollars towards people who aren’t ready to purchase.

 William Harris, Ecommerce Consultant of Elumynt adds,